 The intervention worked, says Van Dreal, who continued to check in with the school about Mishka.
 "His demeanor changed," Van Dreal says.
 "He didn't get in a fight in Roberts [High].
 I don't know that there were any tense moments there."

 Mishka graduated from high school on time — no longer the angry kid he had been.
-Today he has a full-time job working for a security firm.
+Today he has a full-time job and enjoys baking when he isn't working.

 "Threat assessment" is just the emergency response arm of a bigger preventive approach, Van Dreal explains.
 Schools can do a lot to reduce the risk factors for violence, too, by improving the social and emotional environment and tone of the place — not tolerating bullying and harassment, for example, and ensuring fair and limited disciplinary measures.

 Van Dreal says that is how you move kids away from violence — by creating safe environments and fostering solid connections with positive role models.